garywoodfine/software-design-patterns/Builder/README.md

              };

  ```
- There seems to be no need for the additional complexity in introducing the Builder Pattern.

  The standard definition the Builder pattern separates the construction of a complex object from its representation so
  that the same construction process can create different representations.